 SPATIAL ANALYSIS uses techniques to manipulate, extract, locate and analyze geographic data.
-For example, spatial analysis examples include buffering, clipping and exploring the relationships between map feature.
-GIS managers will have to provide input for GIS modeling, data integration & conversion, data analysis and geomatics.
+For example, spatial analysis examples include buffering, clipping, and exploring the relationships between map features.
+GIS managers will have to provide input for GIS modeling, data integration & conversion, data analysis, and geomatics.

 Example GIS Manager Tasks